-Revolution 2 (fast version)– John wanted to release the song as a single, so a fast version of ‘Revolution’ in a higher key was recorded after the slower version which appears on the white album.
-The highly distorted guitar sound was achieved by direct injection of the guitar signal into the mixing console.
-Engineer Geoff Emerick explained that he routed the signal through two microphone preamplifiers in series while keeping the amount of overload just below the point of overheating the console.
+Revolution 2 (fast version) – John wanted to release the song as a single, so a fast version of ‘Revolution’ in a higher key was recorded after the slower version which appears on the white album.
+The highly distorted guitar sound was achieved by plugging the guitars directly into the mixing console, overloading the mic amps.
+Engineer Geoff Emerick explained that he routed the signal through two microphone preamps while keeping the amount of overload just below the point of overheating the console.
 This was such a severe abuse of the studio equipment that Emerick thought, “If I was the studio manager and saw this going on, I’d fire myself.”

 It was rare for Beatles lyrics to contain social commentary.
 John later regretted using the line about Chairman Mao.
 The single ‘Hey Jude’ and the fast version of ‘Revolution’ on the B-side were recorded at the same session for The Beatles (white album) at EMI (Abbey Road studios).
 The single was released on August 26thand topped the charts.